May 19, 2017, 10:45:00 AM CDT Jun 25, 2024, 10:58:30 AM CDT

 little girl in a life jacket riding on a boat little girl in a life jacket riding on a boat

-2. Wear a U.S. Coast-Guard approved personal flotation device (PFD) at all times when boating or on a personal watercraft.
-A properly fitted life jacket is snug, yet comfortable, and will not move above the chin or ears when you lift it at the shoulders.
+Make sure you and your child wear a U.S. Coast-Guard approved life jacket at all times when boating or on a personal watercraft.
+A properly fitted life jacket for kids is snug, yet comfortable, and will not move above the chin or ears when you lift it at the shoulders.
 And remember that kids do what their parents do.
-Set a good example and show them that safety is important to you.
+Set a good example and show them that safety is important to you by wearing your life jacket too, even if you're a strong swimmer.

-Did you know 80% of people who drown in boating accidents weren't wearing a life jacket?
+Did you know?
+85% of people who drown in boating accidents were not wearing a life jacket (according to the U.S. Coast Guard's Boating Safety Division).
 Texas life jacket laws state all children under 13 are required to wear a life jacket on boats under 26 feet in length.

-3. Do not drink alcohol while boating.
 Driving a boat under the influence of alcohol is illegal.
 Alcohol makes it difficult to drive safely, to see objects in the water and to supervise young children so they are safe.
-Don't take the risk; don't drink alcohol if you are driving a boat.
+Don't take the risk – don't drink alcohol if you're driving a boat.

-Did you know most boating accidents happen when the driver has been drinking?
-In Texas, a person arrested for Boating While Intoxicated (BWI) may go to jail for up to 180 days and charged up to $2,000 — Not to mention possibly having their motor vehicle driver's license suspended.
+Did you know?
+Most boating accidents happen when the driver has been drinking.
+In Texas, a person arrested for Boating While Intoxicated (BWI) may go to jail for up to 180 days and be charged up to $2,000.
+They may also get their motor vehicle driver's license suspended.

-6. Throw, don't go.
 If you see someone struggling in the water, find a flotation device to throw to them.
-Never jump in to save someone, because you could be pulled under, too.
+Never jump in to save someone because you could be pulled under, too.

-Learn more from experts at Children's Health about keeping your family safe and making summer smart.
+Learn more summer safety tips from experts at Children's Health about keeping your family safe and making summer smart.

 Screen capture of family newsletter signup